File: Program.cs

 .execute database script with (ThrowOnErrors=true) <|

-.create-merge table TestTable (Id: int, Name: string, Timestamp: datetime)
+.create-merge table TestTable (Id: int, Name: string)

 .ingest inline into table TestTable <|